Who has rights under the Privacy Act?

 - old conviction information under the Commonwealth Spent Convictions Scheme

 - ehealth record information under the Personally Controlled Electronic Health Records Act 2012 and Individual Healthcare Identifiers under the Healthcare Identifiers Act 2010

 Who doesn't have responsibilities under the Privacy Act?

 The Privacy Act does not cover:

-- State or Northern Territory government agencies, including state and territory public hospitals and health care facilities (which are covered under State and territory legislation) except in relation to Personally Controlled Electronic Health Records and Individual Healthcare Identifiers in certain circumstances
+- State or territory government agencies, including state and territory public hospitals and health care facilities (which are covered under state and territory legislation) except:

-- individuals acting in their own capacity, including your residential neighbours
+- individuals acting in their own capacity, including your neighbours

-- universities, other than private and ACT universities
+- universities, other than private universities and the Australian National University

 - registered political parties and political representatives.

 Privacy laws applying to ACT public sector agencies